DD Service Array

 - Help your preferred DD independent provider to enroll;

-- Help you access services not funded by DDD, such as Medicaid, SSI, and SNAP;
+- Help you access services not funded by DD, such as Medicaid, SSI, and SNAP;

 - Help you identify and access community resources;